 How to Inform a Young Person of a Death by Suicide

 Addressing the immediate aftermath of suicide is particularly challenging.
 There is a number of strategies you should consider employing when reaching out to a child or teen in the immediate aftermath of a loved one taking his or her life.

 Tell the Truth

-The first tactic that you need to bear in mind in addressing the immediate aftermath of a suicide is to tell the truth.
-With that noted, the explanation of a suicide needs to be age appropriate.
+The first tactic that you need to bear in mind in addressing the immediate aftermath of a suicide is, to tell the truth.
+With that noted, the explanation of suicide needs to be age appropriate.